robaho/cpp_orderbook/README.md

 ## Usage

-See `exchange.h` for the public api.
+See `exchange.h` for the public api. `orderbook.h` is the internal single threaded order book management.

 ## Performance

-Running OSX on a single 4.0 ghz Intel processor:
+Running OSX on a 8-core 4.0 ghz Intel processor:

 ```
 Insert orders at 5M per second.
 Insert orders with 30% trade match, 4M per second.
 Cancel orders at 4M per second.
 ```

+The multithread test does not achieve linear speed-up - only about 7.5M orders per second (with 31% trade match) on the same machine.
+The reason being that since order submission and match is so efficient (only about 200 nano) the contention on the shared global OrderMap instance costs more than the operation itself.
+If the submission was more realistic (persistence, network market data, etc) then the parallelization would be more effective.
+The SpinLock implementation is super basic and changing OrderMap to be lock free would be better.

 It could probably bit a faster, but the design biases towards readability and safety.